HIV/AIDS

 * HIV-negative people are people who are not infected with HIV.

-** Unprotected or poorly protected sexual intercourse (condom breaks, etc.) using a means of protection is considered to be risk-taking.
+** Unprotected or poorly protected sexual intercourse (condom breaks, etc.) is considered to be risk-taking.

 To reduce the risk of microcracks, remember to use lubricant during sex.

-For HIV-positive pregnant women, treatment is highly effective in reducing the risk of transmission from sire to child.
+During pregnancy and breastfeeding, treatments are highly effective in reducing the risk of transmission to the child.

 Sources